rberger/AutoFFI/README.md

 AST can in turn be used for a variety of applications.
 For more information, visit the [Transit homepage](http://github.com/samvv/Tranit).

-`transitc` is the name of the binary which is able to compile to a Tansit AST.
+`transc` is the name of the binary which is able to compile to a Tansit AST.